 Since the Earth is spherical, deciding on the most remote oceanic location required three, equidistant points of measurement.
-They are Ducie Island, which is itself a barren and incredibly remote atoll belonging the the Pitcairn Island chain; the rocky Easter Island of Mota Nui; and Antarctica’s Maher Island which is so small and remote it wasn’t even discovered until the 1940s.
+They are Ducie Island, which is itself a barren and incredibly remote atoll belonging the Pitcairn Island chain; the rocky Motu Nui of Chile; and Antarctica’s Maher Island which is so small and remote it wasn’t even discovered until the 1940s.

 Point Nemo was first discovered in 1992 thanks to the use of geotargeting software.
 There are no commercial ways to access the most remote point in the ocean, and with good reason.
 There is nothing there.
 No beacon, or anchored marker.
 Just vast expanses of open ocean.
 The only thing a visitor will find at Point Nemo is the honor of being harder to reach than just about anyone else on the planet.